What is a Community Grant?

 The application website, SmarterSelect, works best with Google Chrome

 What is the Unity Foundation interested in funding?

-As Unity Foundation embraces the future in its 25th year of serving La Porte County, the Grant Making Committee encourages submission of innovative projects.
-Many good repetitive projects have been supported over the years, but the preference for 2016 is to seek out new concepts that will further enhance the quality of life and strengthen our county.
+As Unity Foundation embraces the future of serving La Porte County, the Grant Making Committee encourages submission of innovative projects.
+Many good repetitive projects have been supported over the years, but the preference for 2018 is to seek out new concepts that will further enhance the quality of life and strengthen our county.
 Further considerations include:

 Issues not adequately being serviced by existing community resources

 Projects that provide leverage for generating other funds and community resources

 Projects that facilitate cooperation and collaboration between organizations and the communities within La Porte County

 Requests should be at least $500 and no more than $3,000.